How Many Hours Should A Pregnant Woman Sleep?

 Prevent Nausea Before Bed

-To prevent nausea before bed, try eating some crackers a few minutes before you lie down.
+To prevent nausea before bed, try eating some crackers a few minutes before lying down.
 Saltines are our favorite and do a great job of dampening the waves of nausea that can hit any time when you’re pregnant.

 It’s also a good idea to keep a few crackers next to your bed in case you wake up nauseated in the middle of the night.